 Danish Microfinance Partners is owned by IFU, PKA and PBU, holding a stake of 99.7%.
 The Managing Partner for Financial Inclusion and one legal back-office employee involved in investments as well as one of the external members of the Fund's Investment Committee have all invested as Special Limited Partners in Danish Microfinance Partners.
 Any profits earned by such Special Limited Partners are subject to tax under current Danish and local tax rules.
 The Special Limited Partners do not pay management fees and partnership formation costs to the Fund.

 Commitment Interest

-Investors DKKm in %
+DKKm in %

-Pension funds 300.0 74.8%
+300.0 74.8%

-Other professional investors 100.0 24.9%
+100.0 24.9%

-Management and staff in

-Maj Invest Financial Inclusion 1.3 0.3%
+1.3 0.3%

 401.3 100.0%

+DKKm 300.0 100.0

 Legal structure